Loading...

 How to consume Hamburger (Double Patty With Condiments), Potato French Fries without glucose spikes

-Consider having a single patty burger instead of a double patty to reduce overall calorie and carbohydrate intake.
+Consider having a single patty instead of a double to decrease the overall carbohydrate and calorie intake.

 healthspan-mbl